FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2024-10-22-custom-software.md

 author: Mocab
 ---

+{: .warning}
+> Uploading custom software is possible only on Premium plans.

 Before proceeding with this guide, we recommend reading our [server software guide](/minecraft/java/general/server-software) to better understand the terms used below.

 Often a user will want to use a specific version or software, either because of a modpack requirement or for specific features.
 Fortunately, this can be easily done with a custom jar.
 Custom jars come in two forms: a standalone `.jar` file, or a `.jar` file, a library folder and sometimes other files.